Beautiful scenery at Boca Ciega Park in Tampa

 Mineral rich water is used to fill the pools and spa at Safety Harbor

 Safety Harbor Resort and Spa, the state’s only natural mineral spa resort, is referred to as the place where “healing waters flow.”
 Since opening in 1925, visitors claim that soaking in the waters have healed various ailments and diseases.
 Joint and muscle related problems often ease up due to the rich mineral content which includes silica.
-In 1539 Hernando Desoto discovered these natural mineral waters.
-He believed them to be the fountain of youth missed by Ponce De Leon.
-He named these springs “Espiritu Santo Springs” which translates to “Springs of the Holy Spirit.”

 16. You can walk through one of the one of the few remaining virgin slash pine forests in South Florida

-Virgin slash pine forest at Honeymoon Island State Park in Dunedin Florida
+Virgin slash pine forest at Honeymoon Island State Park in Dunedin, Florida

 Beautiful Honeymoon Island is home to one of the last remaining virgin slash pine forests in Southern Florida.
-While Honeymoon Island is most known for gorgeous beaches, not taking a stroll along the gorgeous nature trails would truly be a shame.
-Nature lovers and bird watchers will love the Osprey Trail, which features endless wildlife & bird watching opportunities.
-Keep your eyes peeled for Osprey nests, armadillos, and gopher tortoises!
-A busy place, but well worth the hassle!
+While this island is most known for gorgeous beaches, not taking time to stroll the gorgeous nature trails would truly be a shame.

 17. Venice, Florida is the shark tooth capital of the world